 Journey Tracking

 All livestock journeys must receive digital authorisation from the competent authority (DAERA) via TRACES (Trade Control & Export System), as well as recording certificates of approval, competence, journey logs and live tracking of vehicles.
 Movement authorisation must be sought between 2 and 5 days before departure.
 Records are to be stored for 6 years.
-Although no direct cost of this requirement has been estimated , it would represent a high level of administrative burden and cost the industry to invest in new equipment and monitoring systems..
+Although no direct cost of this requirement has been estimated , it would represent a high level of administrative burden and cost the industry to invest in new equipment and monitoring systems.

 Environmental Impact